 Have you ever wanted to make an imaginary creatures?
-Well here’s how.
-All you need is a few sticks and some paint.
+Here’s a DIY tutorial.
+All you need is a few driftwood roots and some paint.
 You can make whatever you can imagine when you look at the sticks.